yasufum/dpdk-installer/README.md

 user.
 Default user "dpdk1607" is defined as `remote_user` with empty password in `group_vars/all`.
-Password is empty because for security, so you need to decide it when you create your account.
+Password is empty because for security reason.
+You need to decide it when you create your account.
 Then add it to `group_vars/all` or input directory when you run `rake`.